 Stephanie Yardley Secondary supervisors: Dr. David Williams and Prof. Lidia van Driel-Gesztelyi

 Stephanie joined the group in 2013 and completed her thesis in 2016.
 She investigated the magnetic field in the solar atmosphere.
 In particular testing the hypothesis that magnetic field configurations in the Sun’s atmosphere that support dense plasma, known as filaments and which erupt to form coronal mass ejections, are twisted and current carrying.
 Using various remote sensing instruments onboard solar spacecraft, Stephanie furthered our understanding of how these twisted magnetic fields form.
-Stephanie now holds a post-doctoral research assistant post at the University of St. Andrews where she is continuing her work.
+After graduating, Stephanie moved to become a post-doctoral research assistant at the University of St. Andrews and is currently a Space Weather Research Fellow in the Solar Group at MSSL.
+In parallel with her research, Stephanie is a sought-after public speaker and is very active in art/science projects related to the Sun.

 Alison Hartshorn (née Wallace) Primary supervisor: Dr. Sarah Matthews

 Alison was awarded her PhD in 2012 for her thesis on ‘Flux Emergence and its Consequences in the Solar Atmosphere’.
 She was the first student in her year to complete and her research resulted in four refereed publications in major journals.
 Whilst at MSSL, Alison was also involved in organising scientific meetings was a keen communicator of her science.
 She went on to be Head of UK Student Recruitment at Queen Mary University of London.